runasio/sna/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Using and abusing a discriminating characteristic to gain advantages that others will not have, such as using ethnicity or sex characteristics to gain special rights.

 ## Our Responsibilities